glossarysh/glossarysh.github.io/_topic/r.markdown

 ---
 layout: topic
 title: "R"
-snippet: "R is a programming language and set of tools designed for processing data and statistics."
+description: "R is a programming language and set of tools designed for processing data and statistics."
 website: "https://www.r-project.org/"
 ---